silentgameplays/Hitman-Contracts-Resolution-Fix-Windows-10/README.md

 1.Go to Hitman Contracts installation Directory

-2.Use the following lines in HitmanContracts.ini file or just download and copy and paste HitmanContracts.ini file from the repository:
+2.Use the following lines in HitmanContracts.ini file or just download and copy and paste HitmanContracts.ini file from the repository into Hitman Contracts Directory:

 * DefaultScene=AllLevels\Logos.gms
 * SoundDll SoundEngine.dll